rubensworks/Workshop-Semantics2025-SemDev/content/format.md

 <!-- The intended mix of events, such as paper presentations, invited talks, panels, demos, and general discussion (either a tentative tabular schedule or a one paragraph summary).
 We welcome workshops with an innovative structure and a diverse programme that attracts various types of contributions and ensures rich interactions. -->

-**Proposed Length: Full-day**

-Besides standard projectors, this workshop has no additional organizational requirements.
+Besides standard projectors, this workshop will require booths or tables for demos in the afternoon.

 This workshop will invite three types of contributions: